ZJU-lishuang/triton_doc/docs_zh-CN/protocol/extension_statistics.md

   "execution_count" will be incremented by 1.
 If, on the other hand, the dynamic batcher is not enabled for that each of the 64 individual requests is executed independently, then "execution_count" will be incremented by 64.
+The "execution_count" value DOES NOT include cache hits.

 - "inference_stats" : The aggregate statistics for the
   model/version.
 So, for example, "inference_stats":"success"